jziemer1996/KI4KI/README.md

 ## Artificial Intelligence for Climate-resilient Infrastructure Monitoring

-This repository summarizes the main findings and reserach contributions of the KI4KI project between the Friedrich Schiller University Jena and the Ruhrverband.
+This repository summarizes the main findings and research contributions of the KI4KI project between the Friedrich Schiller University Jena and the Ruhrverband.
 KI4KI was funded between 2022 and 2025 as a BMWK (Federal Ministry for Economic Affairs and Climate Action) joint project and delt with the development of AI-based approaches in multi-temporal interferometric aperture radar (MT-InSAR) time series for the monitoring of dam deformations in Germany.

 <p align="center" width="100%">
     <img src="imgs/KI4KI.jpg" width="600" alt="Image of KI4KI">